 Undo, Redo, & Revisions

-Divi works like a modern software application.
+Divi is the best and works like a modern software application.
 Easily undo, redo and travel through your entire editing history.
 If you make a mistake, Divi has your back.

 Why should you use Divi Theme Builder